tomdw/java-modules-context-boot/README.md

 ### Using the built-in main class

-You can use the be.tomdw.java.modules.context.boot.api.ModuleContextBooter.main as main method to start the application.
+You can use the ModuleContextBooter.main as main method to start the application.

 Make sure to add the application modules to your module path.
 For every module on the module path annotated with @ModuleContext we boot a spring context.